Michael1993/crunchy-cookies/README.md

 This repository is for people who have a basic understanding of the Stream API but would like to reinforce that knowledge with exercises.

-If you are unfamiliar with the Stream API, here is [a good video to get you started](https://www.twitch.tv/videos/632600397).
+If you are unfamiliar with the Stream API, these exercises are probably not for you. :(

 This repository does not offer an explanation on how the Stream API works, at all.
 This is strictly for familiarizing yourself with the API.